DanielEduardoLopez/ZooDB/README.md

 **15/06/2023**

 ### **1. Project Description**
 Database design and implementation for a zoo in MySQL.
+This project is based on the final project for the Databases subject at UNAM (México).

 ### **2. Description of files in repository**
 File | Description